Palaeoproteomics

 Peptide Mass Fingerprinting (also known as ZooMS, standing for Zooarchaeology by Mass Spectrometry) is one of the two main techniques in the analysis of ancient proteins.
 The other one is shotgun proteomics.
 ZooMS is a fantastic tool for the taxonomic identification of collagenous material, in particularly bone, teeth, ivory and leather.

 In 2017, I co-established and led a new ZooMS facility at the Department of Archaeology, Max Planck Institute for the Science of Human History (now Max Planck Institute for Geoanthropology) in Jena, Germany.
+This was the first dedicated ZooMS laboratory outside the UK where the method was developed a decade earlier.

 We have analysed over 25,000 bone samples from most corners of the planet, from the Pacific islands to northern Europe, and from East Africa to southern Siberia.